Visit Uluru: Australia’s Natural Wonder

 One thing to note on the drive down the Lasseter Highway to Uluru is the presence of Mt Connor or as our tour guide JP called it, ‘Fuluru’.
 This is a rock formation, which from a distance looks like Uluru, but it isn’t hence the name.

-So if you are driving down the highway and think you’ve come across Uluru after a while you haven’t, you have to go through the park entrance to get to Uluru!
+If you’re driving down the highway and think you’ve come across Uluru after a while you haven’t.
+You have to go through the park entrance to get to Uluru!

 Best time to visit Uluru